googleprojectzero/domato/README.md

 Note that

 - programming language lines are enclosed in '!begin lines' and '!end lines' statement.
-This gives the grammar parser the necessary information that the lines inbetween are programming language lines and are thus parsed differently.
+This gives the grammar parser the necessary information that the lines in-between are programming language lines and are thus parsed differently.
 - We used `<new element>` instead of `<element>`.
 This instructs the generator to create a new variable of type 'element' instead of generating the 'element' symbol.
 - `<string>` is one of the built-in symbols so no need to define it.
 - [optional] You can use !varformat statement to define the format of variables you want to use.